src-d/blog/content/post/review-building-static-analysis-tools.md

 According to the paper, Google only runs simpler, *intra-procedural* type of analysis — the only one feasible to run at the scale of 2 billion lines of code.

-Interesting enough, this is somehow different from the approach taken by Facebook’s project [Infer](http://fbinfer.com/), which developed a way to scale the particular type of [more complex](https://code.facebook.com/posts/1537144479682247/finding-inter-procedural-bugs-at-scale-with-infer-static-analyzer/), *inter-procedural* [separation logic-based](https://en.wikipedia.org/wiki/Separation_logic) compositional
+Interestingly enough, this is somehow different from the approach taken by Facebook’s project [Infer](http://fbinfer.com/), which developed a way to scale the particular type of [more complex](https://code.facebook.com/posts/1537144479682247/finding-inter-procedural-bugs-at-scale-with-infer-static-analyzer/), *inter-procedural* [separation logic-based](https://en.wikipedia.org/wiki/Separation_logic) compositional